 mentors: Sam Gambhir and Robert Sinclair

-Hamed Arami will receive his Dual PhD in December, 2015 in Materials Science and Engineering (MSE) and Nanotechnology and Molecular Engineering (NTME) from the University of Washington (UW) in 2015.
+Hamed Arami received his Dual PhD in December, 2015 in Materials Science and Engineering (MSE) and Nanotechnology and Molecular Engineering (NTME) from the University of Washington.
 His research interests are development of advanced biomaterials (nanoparticles, hydrogels and scaffolds) for biomedical imaging, targeted therapy, tissue engineering and regenerative medicine.
 His PhD research was aimed at the development of multifunctional nanoparticle tracers for a new imaging technique called Magnetic Particle Imaging (MPI) and their applications in cancer diagnosis and cardiovascular imaging.
 Combining MPI with other imaging modalities, such as Magnetic Resonance Imaging (MRI) and Near Infra-Red Fluorescent (NIRF) imaging, he also studied immune response, pharmacokinetics and biodistribution of these nanoparticles and developed chemical approaches to prolong the blood circulation half-life of the MPI tracers in animal models.
 During his SCIT fellowship, he will work in Prof. Gambhir’s lab to study the role of cancer stem cells on tumors drug resistance and recurrence using intravital microscopy.
 He also uses iron oxide nanoparticles for targeted differentiation therapy of the cancer stem cells and uses magnetic and fluorescent imaging techniques to track the nanoparticles in animal models.

 mentors: Brian Hargreaves and Bruce Daniel